spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_circularity_dismantlingAndRemovalInformation |
 | **Expected Value** | Set of documentation objects, each containing details like documentType, mimeType, and documentURL |

----

 ###### 6.1.3.1.1 documentType {#DigitalBatteryPassport_circularity_dismantlingAndRemovalInformation_documentType}

-The *documentType* specifies the type of documentation provided, such as exploded diagrams or disassembly instructions.
+The `documentType` specifies the type of documentation provided, such as exploded diagrams or disassembly instructions.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|